 1. User account

-- Healthcare professionals would require an user account in Electronic Health Record Sharing System ("eHRSS" or "the System") created by the healthcare provider(s) they are working with for accessing and using ofeHRSS.
-To access eHRSS via different healthcare providers, healthcare professionals need to maintain their separate user accounts under different providers.
+- Healthcare professionals would require a user account in eHRSS created by the healthcare provider(s) they are working with for accessing and using eHRSS.
+To access eHRSS via different healthcare providers, healthcare professionals need to maintain separate user accounts under different providers.

-- Healthcare professionals should provide updated professional registration information to electronic health record (eHR) Office for verification.
+- Healthcare professionals should provide updated professional registration information to the eHR Office for verification.

 2. Update records for eHR sharing

-- Healthcare professionals should keep clear, accurate and updated clinical records of their healthcare recipient and share to eHRSS in a timely manner.
+- Healthcare professionals should keep clear, accurate and updated clinical records of their healthcare recipients and share to eHRSS in a timely manner.

-- Healthcare professionals should comply with PDPO (Cap.
-486) while maintaining and sharing of the healthcare recipient's health records to eHRSS and make sure the information is accurate and not excessive.
+- Healthcare professionals should comply with PD(P)O (Cap 486) while maintaining and sharing healthcare recipient’s health records to eHRSS and make sure the information is accurate and not excessive.

-- Healthcare professionals should have responsibility to assist their respective healthcare providers to deal with data correction request for alleged incorrect information in their healthcare recipients' clinical records in a manner and within a time frame as specified under Personal Data (Privacy) Ordinance (Cap.
-486) (PDPO) and to provide an updated record to eHRSS , if that information has previously been shared to eHRSS.
+- Healthcare professionals have the responsibility to assist their respective healthcare providers to deal with data correction request for alleged incorrect information in their healthcare recipients’ clinical records in a manner and within a time frame as specified under PD(P)O (Cap 486) and to provide an updated record to eHRSS , if that information has previously been shared to eHRSS.

 - Healthcare professionals should exercise careful judgment for accepting or refusing a data correction request from their healthcare recipients.
-If they are not satisfied that the information to which the request relates is inaccurate and they should inform healthcare recipients or the requesters the decision and reasons of refusal in accordance with PDPO (Cap.
-486).
+If they are not satisfied that the information to which the request relates is inaccurate, they should inform healthcare recipients or the requesters the decision and reasons of refusal in accordance with PD(P)O (Cap 486).

-- Healthcare professionals should document the reasons for refusal for data correction request in their healthcare recipient's records in accordance with PDPO (Cap.
-486) and established Data Correction Request (DCR) procedures defined by eHR Office.
+- Healthcare professionals should document the reasons for refusal for data correction requests in their healthcare recipient’s records in accordance with PD(P)O (Cap 486) and established Data Correction Request (DCR) procedures defined by the eHR Office.